Raʻiātea: Flora

+Fauna

 One endemic bird was the brown-headed parakeet (Cyanoramphus ulietanus).
 It was discovered by Captain Cook's crew.
 After an eventful stay in Tahiti, where Captain Cook also witnessed a human sacrifice, he left on September 29, 1777, to explore other islands in the atoll.
 He first went to nearby Eimeo (present-day Maiao), where he stayed briefly, and then headed for Ulitea (present-day Raiatea), which is only a few days northwest of Tahiti.
 During his 34-day stay, a unique parrot was collected on the island.
 At least two specimens have been preserved for posterity and are in museums in London and Vienna.
 Unfortunately, there are no reports on the way of life of this parakeet.

 During his time at Raiatea, Cook had the ships Resolution and Discovery brought ashore for urgent maintenance work.
-It is possible that this time was sufficient for Rats, Cockroaches and other vermin to wash ashore, and it appears that it was they that sealed the brown-headed parakeet's demise.
+It is possible that this time was sufficient for rats, cockroaches and other vermin to wash ashore, and it appears that it was they that sealed the brown-headed parakeet's demise.

-Mammals did not originally exist on the Society Islands, they were all introduced by Humans.
-Already the early Polynesian settlers brought dogs, pigs, chickens and the Pacific rat as food animals, and Europeans introduced goats, cows, sheep and horses.
+Mammals did not originally exist on the Society Islands; they were all introduced by humans.
+The early Polynesian settlers brought dogs, pigs, chickens and the Pacific rat as food animals, and Europeans introduced goats, cows, sheep and horses.
 The indigenous land animals are only insects, land crabs, snails and lizards.
 In Raiatea there are no animals dangerous to humans.
-Sand fleas on the beach and Mosquitoes, which are everywhere in the interior of the island, can be unpleasant.
+Sand fleas on the beach and mosquitoes, which are everywhere in the interior of the island, can be unpleasant.

 The marine fauna of the lagoon and coral reef is very rich in species.
 In addition to hundreds of different coral fish, divers can observe numerous mollusks, echinoderms and crustaceans from the tropical sea.
-The waters surrounding Raiatea and Tahaa are known for their rich population of colorful Nudibranchs.
+The waters surrounding Raiatea and Tahaa are known for their rich population of colorful nudibranchs.
 The reefs are dotted with grottoes and caves that provide shelter for many marine creatures.
 Among divers, the "octopus grotto", located between Raiatea and Tahaa, is well known.
 Behind the reef are sharks, rays, swordfish and sea turtles.

+Raiatea was known as the "center of Partula biodiversity" due to having the most species of Partula, 33 species in total.
+Unfortunately, like all of the Society Islands, Euglandina rosea was introduced to the islands, resulting in the extinction of 30 species.
+The remaining 3 species, P. garrettii, P. hebe, and P. navigatoria are extinct in the wild and would be extinct without human intervention.